 From fish-and-chip cart in Nigeria, to cooking competition winner in Brixton, to a shiny Michelin star in a shiny new establishment just off Oxford Street, it’s been quite the journey for self-taught chef Adejoké Bakare, chef-patron of the modern West African restaurant Chishuru.

 You’ll find it, too, in the crisp yet tender bean fritters, the centre a tacky textural delight.
-Served with a fermented rhubarb and chilli dressing that arrives lurid pink and tastes even more vivid than its colour promises, it’s superb.
+Served with a fermented rhubarb dressing that arrives lurid pink and tastes even more vivid than its colour promises, it’s superb.

 Best of all from the current menu, a guinea fowl thigh, its skin blistered and burnished from the grill, is served dusted with smoky yaji spice and an incredible caramelised onion and lemon puree, its layers of heat and pungency coming at you in undulating waves, the sweetness of the onion soothing things just enough to keep you coming back for more.

-Right now, that menu (it’s a set, no-choice affair with a vegetarian alternative) will set you back £40 at lunch and, for a longer version, £75 in the evening.
+Right now, that menu (it’s a set, no-choice affair with a vegetarian alternative) will set you back £45 at lunch and, for a longer version, £95 in the evening.
 An adjacent wine flight is available for £56, and is definitely worth going for, the complexity of Bakare’s cooking deserves thoughtful drinks pairing.

 Only open weekdays, do make sure you book in advance, as Chishuru is quite rightly packed Monday through Friday.
 Yep, this is, for us, the best place to eat near Oxford Circus.
 Nab a table while you still can.

-Address3 Great Titchfield St., London W1W 8AX
+Address: 3 Great Titchfield St., London W1W 8AX

 The Wigmore, Langham Place